mk270/whitakers-words/operational.md

 'arum'.
 The stem is normal in this case, but is a product of the program, and may not always correspond to conventional usage.

-<P>On the next line is given the expansion of the form that one might find
-in a paper dictionary, the nominitive and genitive (agricola, agricolae).
+On the next line is given the expansion of the form that one might find in a paper dictionary, the nominitive and genitive (agricola, agricolae).
 The [XAXBO] is an internal code of the program and is documented below as Dictionary Codes.
 Several codes are associated with each dictionary entry (presently AGE, AREA, GEO, FREQ, SOURCE).